 After creating an online profile in Bluum's online application portal, there will be a list of tasks and supporting documents in addition to the application with project narrative.
-Bluum will provide technical assistance to applicants, as well as help desk support from the Survey Monkey Apply team.
+Bluum will provide mandatory technical assistance to applicants, as well as help desk support.
 Please email grantscsp@bluum.org for additional details and /or with any questions or comments.